cloudemprise/cfn-ovpn-cli/README.md

 ## Introduction

-**cfn-ovpn-cli** is a Bash shell script that creates a Cloud-based Virtual Private Network (VPN) application as well as an isolated Public Key Infrastructure (PKI) Certification Authority (CA) ~~for multi-client X.509 authentication~~.
+**cfn-ovpn-cli** is a Bash shell script that creates a Cloud-based Virtual Private Network (VPN) application as well as an isolated Public Key Infrastructure (PKI) Certification Authority (CA).
 This facilitates a secure personal mobile Wi-Fi roaming solution.
 The AWS Command Line Interface (AWS CLI) is employed to provision and configure various AWS resources through an assortment of API calls and AWS Cloudformation templates.

 ***